Our History of Rehabilitation Care

 The Dr. Bernard R. and Edna M. Sears Adaptive Hockey Program is created through a generous donation by Edna Sears of Boston.
 This donation allows the clinical and adaptive sports experts at Spaulding to engage the community with disabilities by introducing the sport of sled hockey for all age levels and abilities

-On April 27, 2013 Spaulding Rehabilitation Hospital begins a new chapter in its history with the new replacement facility in the Charlestown Navy Yard.
-This 132 bed, patient-centered facility is recognized for its green design with a LEED Gold certification as well as serving as model of inclusive design.
+On April 27, 2013 Spaulding Rehabilitation Hospital begins a new chapter with a new facility in the Charlestown Navy Yard.
+This 132 bed, patient-centered facility is recognized for its green design with a LEED Gold certification as well as being as model of inclusive design.

 Spaulding is one of only a select few sites to hold Model System distinctions awarded by NIDRR in Spinal Cord Injury, Burn Injury and Traumatic Brain Injury simultaneously.

-In a study co-led by Dr. Joe Giacino, Director of Rehabilitation Neuropsychology at Spaulding, Amantadine, a drug commonly used to treat Parkinson’s disease, was found to improve function in severely brain-injured people.
+In a study co-led by Dr. Joe Giacino, Director of Rehabilitation Neuropsychology at Spaulding, Amantadine, a drug commonly used to treat Parkinson’s disease was found to improve function in people with severe brain injuries.